-- Describe the importance of plants as a producer and why plant research is essential.
+- Describe the significance of plants as producers.

 - Identify poisonous plants.

-- Understand the difference between organic (heritage) and genetically modified plants.
+- List the differences between organic (heritage) and genetically modified plants.

-- Understand how herbicides affect plant cell structure.
+- Explain how herbicides affect plant cell structure.

 - Recognize the quality and beauty of natural wood.

-- How can society use Bio-Mass as an alternative energy source?
+- Discuss the use of bio-mass as an alternative energy source

 - Week One: